benwilcock/spring-cloud-gateway-demo/docs/runtime-discovery-and-service-hiding.md

 * [Cloud Native Buildpacks][2] – We'll use Cloud Native Buildpacks to build Docker container images for us.
 Buildpacks embody several DevOps best practices, including hardened open-source operating systems and free to use OpenJDK distributions.

-* About 10-15 minutes, depending on the speed of your internet etc.
+* About 10-15 minutes, depending on the speed of your internet, etc.

 ## Let’s Get Started...